sfomuseum/wasm-age/README.md

 If your web browser supports the [Clipboard API](https://developer.mozilla.org/en-US/docs/Web/API/Clipboard) there will also be a ![](docs/images/icon-clipboard.svg) icon which will allow you to copy the unencrypted data to your computer's clipboard.

-## Mobile

-The application is responsive and adjusts to mobile devices.

 ## Offline support

 If the `<body>` element in the main `index.html` contains an "offline" attribute then support for registering the tool as an offline application will be initialized.
 For example: